chee86j/Tetris-Beats-TS/README.md

 Clone this repository to your local machine.
 Navigate to the project directory and install the required dependencies using npm install.
-Start the development server using npm start.
+Start the development server using 'vite'.
-Open your browser and navigate to http://localhost:3000 to play the game.
+Open your browser and navigate to http://localhost:5173 to play the game.

 # Technologies Used